Fear. It remains a constant focus of life in the Middle East. What we have, what we could lose, what others might or did

 "Devastating, stunning, unforgettable" -- Amazon Vine Voice Reviewer Glenda Bixler

-From Jerusalem’s Yad V’Shem Holocaust research center, to the backstreets of post-communist Prague, and into the former “paradise ghetto” of Theresienstadt–Vanesa’s journey of understanding will reveal a darker family past than she ever imagined and a secret kept alive for over half a century.
+Set against the backdrop of the Jewish Museum of Prague during the Nazi occupation - Adolf Eichmann's "Museum of an Extinct Race" - Galerie is fast-paced historical fiction in the tradition of Tatiana De Rosnay’s Sarah’s Key.
+From Jerusalem’s Yad V’Shem Holocaust research center, to the backstreets of Prague, and into the former “paradise ghetto” of Theresienstadt – Vanesa’s journey of understanding will reveal a darker family past than she ever imagined and a secret kept alive for over half a century.